StephanAkkerman/binance-charts/README.md

 - See result

 ## Note
 As stated in the description, this project uses mplfinance.
 Unfortunately, this is not the most efficient library for updating charts.
 The current refresh rate is set at 5 seconds, so all the charts are updated every 5 seconds.
 This can be set to a lower value, but that could lead to performance issues, for instance where the charting program freezes.
-If you would like a more detailed version of this project, check out https://github.com/StephanAkkerman/Live_Binance_Charts it has the same idea, but with more functions and is quicker.\
+If you would like a more detailed version of this project, check out https://github.com/StephanAkkerman/Live_Binance_Charts it has the same idea, but with more functions and is quicker.

+### Base pair
 The code uses USDT as base pair.
-If you would like to use something else, for instance BTC, change the default list and the workings of how the holdings are gotten.\
+If you would like to use something else, for instance BTC, change the default list and the workings of how the holdings are gotten.

+### Futures and margin
 At the moment future and margin holdings are not supported, this might be implemented in the future.\

 ## Screenshot